-The racecourse revolves around a transition area next to the Rex Healthcare of Garner facility.
+The racecourse revolves around a transition area next to the UNC Health of Garner facility.
 The same transition area will be used for all phases.
-The transition area will open at 5:00 am; ALL bikes need to be placed in position before the transition area closes at 6:45 am.
+The transition area will open at 5:30 am; ALL bikes need to be placed in position before the transition area closes at 6:45 am.

 All participants must submit the total time it takes you to swim 250 yards for seeding purposes.
 Being a pool swim with a staggered start, participants are seeded from fastest to slowest by total finish time.
 By seeding yourself properly, you'll end up swimming near people who swim at the same pace as you.
 This will reduce the number of people who you will need to pass or the number of people who will be passing you.